alexholcombe/MOTcircular/README.md

 In the long term, want to set up exchange of objects among rings.
 Necessary to conduct an identity-tracking experiment.
 Can also push harder on speed limit that way.

 Experiments
-- Is the speed limit the same in the periphery?
+- Is the speed limit the same in the periphery, when not rotating about fixation?

 Issues
 - Check timing
-- numRespSound.
-Why might it be played more than once?
 - Sometimes program dies due to reversal indexing issue.
 Looks like didn't allocate enough RAIs